Inspector Input

 |---|---|

-auto, sb, spread | Space-between — equal gap between children, no gap at the ends |
+auto, sb, spread | Space-between — equal gap between children, none at the ends |

 even, sa, rnd | Space-around — equal gap before, between, and after children |